-Create standards that will enable patients/caregivers to authorize sharing of their data with the tool of their choice to interface with their corresponding provider and payer systems.

-HHS should establish a standard for 3rd party patient authentication that allows patients to access and bidirectionally share their data across the landscape (i.e., from all their providers, payors, and actors such as clearinghouses, HIEs, and Public Health), utilizing a consistent authentication and authorization token allowing them easier integration with their health data application.
+The Task Force recommends the creation of standards that will enable patients/caregivers to authorize sharing of their data with the tool of their choice to interface with their corresponding provider and payer systems.
+HHS should establish a standard that supports efficient 3rd party patient authentication that allows patients to access and bi-directionally share their data across the landscape (i.e., from all their providers, payers, and actors such as clearinghouses, HIEs, and Public Health), using a consistent authentication and authorization token allowing them easier integration with their health data application.